delan/autost/README.md

 $ read -r COHOST_COOKIE; export COHOST_COOKIE
 ```

-to archive chosts by everyone you follow:
+to archive chosts by you and everyone you follow:

 ```
 $ autost cohost-archive path/to/archived  # example (can be anywhere)